J0LGER/bloghub/_posts/2023-12-21-Disovering-Hidden-Sqli-Sinks-With-CodeQL.md

 ./fineract-provider/src/main/java/org/apache/fineract/**commands**/data/ProcessingResultLookup.java
 ```

-Inspecting the tree view of each folder we have an insight into how the APIs and their corresponding handlers are designed
+Inspecting the tree view of each folder we have an insight into how the APIs and their corresponding handlers are designed:

 ```bash
 $> tree -L 2 ./fineract-provider/src/main/java/org/apache/fineract/commands